 Unlike traditional back surgery, XLIF® is performed through the patient's side.
 By entering this way, major muscles of the back are avoided.
 This minimally-invasive procedure is generally used to treat leg or back pain caused by degenerative disc disease.
 It can be performed on an outpatient basis.

 Lateral lumbar interbody fusion is a spinal fusion technique performed from the side of the body rather than from the back or through the abdomen.
 Spinal fusion procedures are performed for the relief of persistent pain in the lower back, the lumbar region of the spine.
-Interbody fusion refers to surgery in which an interverterbal disc is removed and the adjacent vertebrae are joined.
-The connection between the two vertebrae is accomplished through the use of a bone graft or through the insertion of bone morphogenetic protein, a manufactured substance also naturally found in the body.
-XLIF® can be used to treat nerve compression, disc degeneration, spondylothesis and other painful lower back conditions.
+Interbody fusion refers to surgery in which an intervertebral disc is removed and the adjacent vertebrae are joined.
+The connection between the two vertebrae is accomplished using a bone graft or through the insertion of bone morphogenetic protein, a manufactured substance also naturally found in the body.
+XLIF® can be used to treat nerve compression, disc degeneration, spondylolithesis and other painful lower back conditions.

 Benefits and Limitations of XLIF®